USRSE/usrse.github.io/pages/resources/training.md

 ## Curated Lists, Collections, and Multi-Topic Courses/Books
 These sites have multiple RSE-related links, potentially on a number of topics.
-Rather than reporoduce, we list them here:
+Rather than reproduce, we list them here:

 | Audience | Style | Domain | Type | Title |
 | -------- | ----- | ------ | ---- | ----- |